-Next stop was Mawlynnong, although we did get a few minutes with the balancing rock on our way.
+The next stop was Mawlynnong, although we did get a few minutes with the balancing rock on our way.
 God’s own garden was waiting for us with new pleasures.
 Mawlynnong is Asia’s cleanest village.
 Every use of plastic is banned by law here, and the waste policies are strict.
 Strolling through its streets, you will find amazing details which are bound to make you wish for installing changes in your surroundings.
 Most of the travellers applaud the management for their sheer perfection.

-From the solar panels to waste management, this hamlet is really a piece of human-inhabited, yet pure nature.
+From solar panels to waste management, this hamlet is really a piece of human-inhabited, yet pure nature.
 You can have a good lunch here; the local cuisine is good, but they make other simple Indian dishes as well.
-Food is really cheap, the service is very good.
+The food is really cheap, the service is very good.
 Usually, the food joints are run by women Meghalaya as a whole does not seem to care about stereotypical gender roles.
 This area is also safe for solo women backpackers.

-If you think you can simply not resist yourself for spending at least a day, indulging yourself in the luxury of simplicity, book a homestay here.
+If you think you can simply not resist spending at least a day, indulging yourself in the luxury of simplicity, book a homestay here.
 Dawki isn’t very far from here so you can surely invest a day here.
 Enjoy the view of the sun setting from the top of a treehouse, give your lungs the oxygen and eyes the greenery you deserve.
 Mawlynnong is where the “colours of the wind” materialize in front of you.

 Living Root Bridge.
 Photography by Rohan Mehta